Sound Pressure Measurement Using Weighting Filters

 Sound Pressure Measurement

-This example uses weightingFilter System object to implement A-weighting and C-weighting filters.
-The pressure is computed by calculating the RMS value of the audio samples, referenced to a sound pressure of 20e-6 Pascals.
+This example uses the splMeter System object to measure sound pressure level.
+The pressure is computed in reference to a sound pressure of 20e-6 Pascals.

-For more design details on these audio weighting filters, see Audio Weighting Filter example.
+You can select the weighting filter (none/A/C) to use for the measurements.
+For more details on these audio weighting filters, see Audio Weighting Filter example.

 soundPressureMeasurementExampleApp is the function containing the algorithm's implementation.
 It instantiates, initializes and steps through the components forming the algorithm.